agarrharr/awesome-cli-apps/readme.md

 - [dockly](https://github.com/lirantal/dockly) - Interactive CLI for managing Docker containers.
 - [themer](https://github.com/mjswensen/themer) - Generate personalized themes for your editor, terminal, wallpaper, Slack, and more.
 - [legit](https://github.com/captainsafia/legit) - Choose from many Open Source licences to generate a LICENSE file or add license headers to files.
+- [rebound](https://github.com/shobrook/rebound) - Instantly fetch Stack Overflow results in your terminal when you get a compiler error.

 ### Web Development